‘iZombie’ Season 3 Episode 2 Spoilers: Major Eats The Brain Of A Teenage Girl And ‘He Can’t Even’

 While this issue of choosing which side to be on when D-day comes will slowly unravel in the background, Episode 2 would undoubtedly be a riot to watch.
 Liv and Major (played by Robert Buckley) are set to eat the brains of a father and daughter who are killed in a suspicious car crash.
 The rational thing would be for Liv to eat the daughter’s brain, but of course, where’s the fun in that?
 As teasers released by The CW reveal, Major proves to be a pain in the ass as an awkward teenager, while Liv, after eating the father’s brain, would be trying her best to keep Major in line.

-Check out the teaser below, and stay tuned to iZombie Season 3 Episode 2 tonight at The CW.
+Check out the teaser below, and stay tuned to iZombie Season 3 Episode 2 tonight on The CW.

 [Featured Image by Smallz+Raskind/Warner Bros.
-Entertainment Inc. via Getty Images]
+Entertainment Inc./Getty Images]